timstott/introduction-to-meteor/README.md

 The duplicate link event helper calls the Meteor method which executes both on the client and the server.
 Data on the client can be updated immidiatly and updated with data from the server when it returns.

+### 03 Structuring our application
+- The code in *bank.js* is splitted into multiple files and directories to ease edits.

+NOTE: no `require` statements were added.
+Yet everything works ✨.

+### 04 Secutiry
+- We remove the `autopublish` package to selectively publish data.
+- On the sever we create a `transactions` publication which the client subscribes to.
+- We remove the `insecure` to prevent document inserts, updates and removals from the client without defining limitations.
+- We define rules on the `Transactions` collection.
+- Attempt to insert/update a document in the client and observe the console.

+NOTE: the duplicate field in the `transations` is not published.
+Observe the effects of latency compensation in the client.

 ## Credits/Resources